LLNL/merlin/docs/source/modules/port_your_application.rst

 The first step of building a new workflow, or porting an existing app to a workflow, is to describe it as a set of discrete, and ideally focused steps.
 Decoupling the steps and making them generic when possible will facilitate more rapid composition of future workflows.
 This will also require mapping out the dependencies and parameters that get passed between/shared across these steps.

-Setting up a template using tools such as `cookiecutter <https://github.com/cookiecutter/cookiecutter/>`_ can be useful for more production style workflows that will be frequently reused
+Setting up a template using tools such as `cookiecutter <https://github.com/cookiecutter/cookiecutter/>`_ can be useful for more production style workflows that will be frequently reused.
+Additionally make use of the built in examples accessible from the merlin command line.
 .. (machine learning applications on different data sets?)

 Use dry runs ``merlin run --dry --local`` to prototype without actually populating task broker's queues.
 Similarly, once the dry run prototype looks good, try it on a small number of parameters before throwing millions at it.